 As part of the financial aid application process, some students are selected for what is termed “verification”.
-This means that we are requesting additional information to verify the information provided on the FAFSA or on the institutional application / CSS Profile.
+This means that we are requesting additional information to verify the information provided on the FAFSA.
 Not all students will be asked for the same information.
 In addition, the need to verify is assessed each year, so a student may be selected one year but not another.
 Or, a student may be asked to submit the same information each year.
 Either way, the goal is to have an accurate assessment of a family’s financial situation.
 Finally, at any point in the award processing, if we find it necessary, we may require additional information.

 Students will be notified if verification documents are requested.
 New students will be initially notified by mailed letter and then once they have set up a Wheaton email account, by email to their Wheaton email account.
-Information will also be posted on the myWheaton, the secure student portal.
-Continuing students are notified by email and on myWheaton.
+Information will also be posted on the Wheaton Portal, the secure student portal.
+Continuing students are notified by email and on the Wheaton Portal.
 Notification is continued every three weeks until the requested information has been received.
 Students are responsible for sharing information requests with their parents.

 For maximum consideration of Campus-based and institutional need-based aid, verification documentation must be received prior to the annually established priority deadline date.

 Consequences of not submitting verification information in a timely manner

 Funds are awarded on a first-come, first-served basis according to the priority deadline, and awards cannot be processed until all requested verification items have been received (except for prospective new students who will receive an award estimate initially).
 Once all requested information has been received, awards are processed based on funding availability.
 If financial aid disburses after semester payment is due, students are subject to late fees and interest charges.